divyamanand/ACPPS/README.md

 ## 4. Potential Enhancements

 - Integration with weather forecasts for proactive environmental control
-- Image processing for plant health monitoring and disease detection
-- Robotic systems for planting, pruning, and harvesting
-- Energy optimization with solar panels and battery storage
-- Water recycling and rainwater harvesting systems
 - Multi-zone control for different plant species or growth stages

 ## 5. Challenges and Considerations